What is Vaughn-Blumberg Services (VBS) and what do they do?

-A. Vaughn Blumberg Services is a 501 (c) (3) non-profit agency that provides or assists in securing comprehensive services for infants/toddlers between the ages of 0 to 3 with developmental delays and/or people 18 years of age or older diagnosed as having an intellectual disability.
+Vaughn Blumberg Services is a 501 (c) (3) non-profit agency that provides or assists in securing comprehensive services for infants/toddlers between the ages of 0 to 3 with developmental delays and/or people 18 years of age or older with intellectual disability.

 Currently, there is a waiting list for services in the state of Alabama.
 VBS maintains a waiting list for people referred and identified for services.

 Are transportation services provided for someone receiving services?

 Transportation Monday thru Friday, to and from agency operated day programs for individuals that reside in the community (do not receive DMH residential services) may be provided (if available) by VBS or the Wiregrass Transit Authority (WTA).
 Individuals, parents, legally authorized representatives, or caregivers are expected to cooperate as every effort is extended to provide adequate transportation for all individuals.
 Buses begin transporting at approximately 6:00 a.m.
 Monday thru Friday, with individuals arriving at approximately 8:30 a.m.
 Individualsdepart in the afternoons at approximately 1:30 p.m.